-Up until yesterday I’ve only seen small sunbeam snakes – about 15 inches long.
+Up until yesterday, I’ve only seen small sunbeam snakes – about 15 inches long.
 They are fat and can be found under plastic or other things in muddy water, or anywhere near water.
-I found one small sunbeam crossing the street at night during a rain in Sisaket – so I pulled him off the road and up into the brush.
+I found one small sunbeam crossing the street at night during rain in Sisaket – so I pulled him off the road and up into the brush.

 Yesterday I saw a 1+ meter snake at a friend’s.
 The big ones are really impressive.
 Thick, smooth like glass, and with an unbelievably cool rainbow iridescence that you must see.